Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Introduction

 \section{Introduction}

 Let $X$ be a smooth, oriented Poisson manifold.
 Let $A$ be the algebra of smooth functions on $X$.
-The Poisson cohomology and homology of $A$, and hence of $X$, were introduced by Lichnerowicz \cite{Lichnerowicz} and Koszul \cite{Koszul} respectively, and were further studied by, for example, Brylinski \cite{Brylinski} and Xu \cite{Xu}.
+The Poisson cohomology and homology of $A$, and hence of $X$, were introduced by Lichnerowicz \cite{Lichnerowicz} and Koszul \cite{Koszul} respectively.
+They were further studied by, for example, Brylinski \cite{Brylinski}, and Xu \cite{Xu}.
 In particular, Xu found that there is an obstruction for the existence of the Poincar\'e duality between the Poisson cohomology and homology of $X$.
-Such an obstruction lies in the first Poisson cohomology of $X$, and is represented by the modular vector of the Poisson structure, a notion introduced by Weinstein in \cite{Weinstein}.
+Such an obstruction lies in the first Poisson cohomology of $X$, called the {\it modular class}, and is represented by the modular vector field of the Poisson structure.
 If the obstruction vanishes, in which case $X$ is called {\it unimodular}, then we have the Poincar\'e duality on $X$.
-In the algebraic setting, this problem, among some other results, was later re-investigated for Poisson Calabi-Yau affine varieties by Dolgushev in \cite{Dolgushev}.
+As a corollary, he showed that there exists a Batalin-Vilkovisky algebra structure on the Poisson cohomology, which is nontrivial in general, in the sense that the Batalin-Vilkovisky operator generates the Schouten bracket.

+The purpose of this paper is to generalize Xu's result to a class of Poisson manifolds with non-trivial modular class, and then to study some algebraic structures, such as the Batalin-Vilkovisky algebra structure among others, associated to them.